 Students who wear glasses should bring an extra pair and a copy of their prescription.
 One pair should be shatterproof for athletic purposes.

 Parents are responsible for all medical charges incurred by a student that are not covered by insurance, including transportation fees to and from the doctor’s office or the hospital.
-Each student is covered by the Academy’s accident insurance for the five-week session.

 The Summer Session staff meets all flights and for a $60 fee (one-way) provides chaperoned transportation to and from Logan International Airport (Boston) at established times for arrival and departure dates.